 What does it cost?

-A domain name is approximately $20.00 registration/maintenance fee per year for each domain name.
+A domain name from Google is starting from $12/year depending on which extension you want: .com, .net, .us and so on registration/maintenance fee per year for each domain name.

 Can I check the availability of a domain name myself?

-InterNIC provides a free service to determine who is the owner of an existing domain.
-If you would like to check the availability of a specific domain name, or go to http://www.startlogic.com If you receive a "Sorry The domain(s) you searched for are not available." message, then the domain name is already taken.
+whois.net provides a free service to determine who is the owner of an existing domain.
+If you would like to check the availability of a specific domain name, go to domains.google.com or another domain service.
+If you receive a “Sorry The domain(s) you searched for are not available” message, then the domain name is already taken.
 However, if someone else registers that name before you do, the other party will become the owner.